manaal-amir/DSA210_F1Project/README.md

 __________________________________________________________________________________________________________________________________________________________________________________

 ## 🏎️ Expected Outcomes
-By the end of this project, we aim to answer:<br>
+By the end of this project, the aim is to answer:<br>

 Do fans care more about the driver or the team winning?<br>
 Are certain tracks or seasonal placements more exciting?<br>